Sunday, April 12, 2026

 State Disclosure Risks

 The amendment ignores social realities.
-By requiring authorities to notify parents within 10 working days, it effectively alerts those most likely to obstruct an interfaith marriage, and may trigger ‘honor’ violence.
-This will disregard the Supreme Court’s direction in Shakti Vahini v.
-Union of India, in which it issued directives to protect inter-caste and inter-faith couples from extralegal diktats, such as those issued by Khap Panchayats.
+By mandating Rule 44, which requires the Registrar to notify parents via digital intimation (SMS and WhatsApp) and registered post within 10 working days, the state effectively tips off those most likely to obstruct an interfaith marriage.
+This automated ‘alert system’ bypasses the protections established in Shakti Vahini v.
+Union of India in which it issued directives to protect inter-caste and inter-faith couples from extralegal diktats, such as those issued by Khap Panchayats.

 The Court also criticized the “onerous” or “exhausting” procedures that require a person to declare their private beliefs to the District Magistrate for a police inquiry.
 In Uttar Pradesh, despite over 800 cases and nearly 1,700 arrests, almost none have resulted in actual convictions for fraud.
 The conviction rate reveals the true nature and efficacy of the law, and it means the law was framed to demoralize couples from marrying outside their religion rather than controlling forced conversion.